hifiberry/configurator/docs/api-documentation.md

 - The configuration server runs with elevated privileges to manage system services
 - Service operations are strictly controlled by the configuration file permissions
-- Only services explicitly configured in `/etc/configserver/configserver.json` can be controlled
+- Only services explicitly configured in `/usr/share/hifiberry/configserver.json` can be controlled
 - Services not listed or marked as "status" only allow status checking
 - All systemd operations have a 30-second timeout to prevent hanging requests
+- Filesystem operations are restricted to configured allowed destinations
+- Script execution is limited to predefined scripts in the configuration file
+- Script paths are validated for existence and execute permissions before execution

 ---

-*HiFiBerry Configuration API v2.1.0*
+*HiFiBerry Configuration API v2.2.0*